 In order to facilitate this, the school has made a partnership with an educational ICT supplier, who can offer a device which is suited to use in a school environment.
 They will also arrange for a three year warranty and insurance against accidental damage as part of their financial package.

 We must stress, however, that the scheme is voluntary.
 Students who do not take part in the scheme, and therefore do not have their own device will be able to borrow a chromebook when required, but will need to collect and return it to our ICT support team before and after use.
+A refundable deposit may also be required for this loan device.

 It is also possible, if students already have a chromebook of their own, to simply purchase a Google Education licence through the school, which will allow it to be monitored and managed by our school ICT administration systems.